 The 14-time All-Star was never one who would drop to the ice and block shots or engage in fisticuffs with regularity but he played a far grittier game than most give him credit for.
-Also, he was a master at anticipating plays and turning odd man rushes against into an instant breakout and potential scoring opportunity going in the other direction.
-Whether it was with Edmonton or on the international stage with Team Canada, it was skill-set he used to his advantage time and time again.
+Also, he was a master at anticipating plays and turning odd-man rushes against into an instant breakout and potential scoring opportunity going in the other direction.
+Whether it was with Edmonton or on the international stage with Team Canada, it was a skill set he used to his advantage time and time again.

 Like the rest of his Oilers teammates, Coffey kicked it up a notch come playoff time and that was never more apparent than during the team’s 1985 playoff run…12 goals, 25 assists and 37 points in 18 games.
 Four of those goals were game-winners and it put the defender in the running for Conn Smythe honours along with netminder Grant Fuhr and Gretzky.

-Orr Is No.1 but Coffey Isn’t Far Off
+Orr Is No.1 but Paul Coffey Isn’t Far Off

 Paul Coffey would go on to enjoy many other great seasons after his departure from Edmonton, most notably with the Pittsburgh Penguins and Detroit Red Wings.
 On their own, those years would have likely still earned him entry into the Hockey Hall of Fame but it was his years with the Oilers that placed him among the upper echelon of greats to have ever played and one of the games truly unique talents.